akartikus/gl-amu/README.md

 # gl-amu
 An academic Software Engeenering project.
-Pacman game in Cpp with Qt
+Pacman look like game in Cpp with Qt